1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 All Contents © 2017The Kiplinger Washington Editors

-Our list of freebies is packed with 64 something-for-nothing deals.
-We don’t allow any useless junk on our list, only quality goods and services that you would happily pay good money for (or perhaps you already are).
-From free food to free investing and financial services to free technology and entertainment, there’s something here for everyone.
+Our list of freebies is packed with 69 something-for-nothing deals.
+We don’t allow any useless junk on our list—only quality goods and services that you would happily pay good money for (perhaps you're already doing so).
+From free food to free investing and financial services to free technology and entertainment, we have something here for everyone.

 Go ahead.
 Put away your wallet.
 We insist!